Grahame59/DansbyBot/README.md

 # 11.2.24 - 3:19 am
 - Just modified the entry for log in a little and instead of using the SaveResponse() function for user and pass, I hard coded it in so Dansby knows its my user.
 Did this so when the restart occurs no user input is needed for the restart to fully take place!

+# 12.26.24 - 3:08 pm
+- Was able to remove ErrorLogger From Dansby and get it fully functional with a good setup to scale bigger.
+Working on cleaning up Dansby's code base but think I broke some stuff going to take a break for now.
+Some stuff I removed was the ErrorLogger out of Dansby so now it is replaced with a client for TCP -> ErrorLogClient.cs.
+Removed the buttons and all other functionality involving the old partial form ErrorloggerForm.cs as well as removed the McBookForm as well as its button and other related functionality.
+- Planning to trim all the fluff out of Dansby and then make a new project or branch for Dansby V1.1 or 0.2 however I plan to version them.
+The main goal of this will be HEAVY POLISH on the current Dansby features I plan to keep (base chatbot and task completition).
+The biggest goal for the refactoring will be to get Dansby's speech much better and his comprehension much better.
+I want to base his responses off my Obsidian Vault so he can scrap data from the .md files and act as a second brain for me as well as complete more task and have a much stronger and diverse dialog.
+NO CLUE HOW I AM DOING THIS YET!!!!!